 3. Dutch Baby Pancakes With Fresh Orange Sugar

-Imagine waking up in a tent and smelling these dutch baby pancakes cooking over the campfire.
+Imagine waking up and smelling these dutch baby pancakes cooking over the campfire.
 You can either drown them in maple syrup or add orange melted sugar over the top like this blogger did.

 4. Bacon & Brussels Sprouts Pizza